ArchipelagoMW/Archipelago/worlds/spelunker/docs/en_Spelunker.md

 ## What items and locations get shuffled?

-Locations consist of any collectable items aside from Energy refills.
+The shuffled items and locations are the game's collectible items aside from Energy refills.
 Optionally, the player may also randomize the hidden items.

 ## Which items can be in another player's world?